This post may contain affiliate links, please see the privacy policy for details.

 • Next, add the butter, truffle salt, black pepper, and parmesan to the polenta.
 Stir until melted.

 • Serve polenta in a bowl and top with meatballs and tomatoes.
-Garnish with basil and parmesan.
+Garnish with basil and Parmesan.

 Nutrition